Luke Morgan: 2017–2022

 Cindy faces large fines from the council and demands that Luke pays them.
 Luke puts his differences aside with Cindy and proposes, which she accepts.
 On New Years Eve, Ollie witnesses Sid Sumner (Billy Price) buying ketamine and Luke manages to stop him from taking it.

 After displaying several health conditions, Luke refers himself to a doctor, where he is formally diagnosed with frontotemporal dementia.
 Devastated at the diagnosis, he determines to ensure that he gets aspects of his life right.
 He is able to get Ollie clean from his ketamine addiction, and settles his differences with his mother, Sue before her death.
 Zara returns to the village after many years, and upon learning of Luke’s diagnosis, she moves in with him and Cindy to ensure Luke has additional support.

 Over the next few months, Luke’s condition begins to deteriorate, with him making reckless conditions, such as spending fundraiser money raised for a dementia-based charity on a holiday for him and Cindy, resulting in them being ostracised by the village and facing a charge of fraud, which is later dropped.
 Luke and Cindy later have a combined stag do and hen night in Majorca.
 During this holiday, Luke, Ollie, Darren and Tony are robbed, with Cindy’s engagement ring being taken.
 Desperate to get it back, Luke finds where the robbers are, and upon realising they are not armed, he is able to coerce them into giving Cindy’s engagement ring back.
-During a meal at the mountainside, Luke wanders around the area, beaming that he and Cindy are finally going to get a happily ever after, but due to his dementia clouding his mind, he is unable to realise he is standing to close to the cliff’s edge.
+During a meal at the mountainside, Luke wanders around the area, beaming that he and Cindy are finally going to get a happily ever after, but due to his dementia clouding his mind, he is unable to realise he is standing too close to the cliff’s edge.
 As Cindy warns him he is too close to the edge, Luke loses his balance and falls off the cliff and into the ocean.
 Luke is hospitalised and is in a coma; where Cindy keeps a vigil by his bedside.
 Luke is rushed into surgery after suffering from a collapsed lung, but he has sustained too much damage that the surgery failed, and therefore will eventually die from his injuries.
 Cindy, Ollie, Zara and Tony say their final goodbyes to Luke on his bedside.
 Luke then dies with Cindy by his side.

+In 2023 Cindy suffers a bipolar episode after stopping taking her medication and has visions of Luke.